ethz-pll/Blattdurchmesser/README.md

 Add a .travis.yml file to your project, commit, pull/push and enjoy.

-This travis file supports Arduino IDE 1.6.5 only we use 1.8.2.
+This travis file supports Arduino IDE 1.8.1 only we use 1.8.2.

+Consider using http://inotool.org/ for test also.